Proof Complexity of Linear Logics: Introduction

-Recall that $\BCFL,\BCFLw,\BCFLc$ denote the classical full Lambek calculus with exchange, with exchange and weakening, and with exchange and contraction, respectively; $\BMALL,\BAMALL,\BRMALL$ denote the multiplicative–additive fragment of linear logic, with weakening, and with contraction, respectively; and $\BCLL,\BALL,\BRLL$ denote full classical linear logic, with weakening, and with contraction, respectively; $\BFL$, $\BIMALL$, and $\BILL$ are the intuitionistic counterparts of $\BCFL$, $\BMALL$ and $\BCLL$, respectively.
+Now, recall that $\BCFL$, $\BCFLw$, and $\BCFLc$ denote the classical full Lambek calculus with exchange, with exchange and weakening, and with exchange and contraction, respectively; $\BMALL$, $\BAMALL$, and $\BRMALL$ denote the multiplicative–additive fragment of linear logic, with weakening, and with contraction, respectively; $\BCLL$, $\BALL$, and $\BRLL$ denote full classical linear logic, with weakening, and with contraction, respectively; and $\BFL$, $\BIMALL$, and $\BILL$ are the intuitionistic counterparts of $\BCFL$, $\BMALL$, and $\BCLL$, respectively.
+For a calculus $G$ and any $X \subseteq \{c, w\}$, by $GX$ we simply mean taking the system obtained by adding the rules in $X$ to $G$.
+And by $G^-$ we mean the calculus $G$ without the cut rule.
+Our main results are summarized in Table~\ref{table: summary}.